moderntribe/products-engineering/index.md

 # Tribe Products Engineering
 {: .no_toc }

-Standards and approaches for [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), [Event Tickets](https://wordpress.org/plugins/event-tickets/), and other plugins by [Modern Tribe](https://theeventscalendar.com).
+Standards and approaches for [The Events Calendar](https://theeventscalendar.com) family of plugins.
 {: .fs-6 .fw-300 }

 ---